 In barely-hidden online marketplaces vendors offer services to undermine customer acquisition.
-Like any modern tech company Clicks-as a-service vendors offer product reviews, communities, and case studies to encourage people to buy.
+Like any modern tech company Clicks-as-a-service vendors offer product reviews, communities, and case studies to encourage people to buy.

 However ultimately, the buying and selling of ad clicks is designed to manipulate the normal acquiring of new customers and online traffic.
 Instead of real users clicking on ads, bad actors use underhand methods to sabotage campaigns.
-The net effect is putting bots and fake users in funnels, wasting money, skewing analytics and hurting company’s productivity.
+The net effect is putting bots and fake users in funnels, wasting money, skewing analytics, and hurting the company’s productivity.

 1. Marketplaces selling bot attacks on competitor campaigns